electron/rfcs/README.md

   merge into the `rfcs` repo to move the RFC to the Active stage or close the pull request to mark it as Declined.
 - **Active:** An RFC is Active once it is merged into the `electron/rfcs` repository.
-An implementation PR can be opened in `electron/electron` as a technical reference.
+An implementation PR(s) can be opened in `electron/electron` as a technical reference.
   **An Active RFC means that the idea is worth being implemented and explored, not that the maintainers are committing to adding it to Electron.** If a new development causes an Active RFC to become unnecessary in any way, maintainers can choose to ultimately reject it.